sagemath/trac_to_gh/Issue 4306.md

 # Issue 4306: bug in supersingular module

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4306

 Original creator: was